nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 1.1 Show all commands : `help`
+(Done by: Gabriella)

 Shows the user a link to the user guide.

 Format: `help`

 1. Type in `help` into the command box.
-2. A pop-up window with some sample commands and a link to the user guide will appear.
+2. A pop-up window with some sample commands and a link to the user guide will appear as shown below.

     ![help message](images/HelpMessage.png)